meschg/vue-stack-cesium/README.md

 ## Known issues

 - invalid assets urls of /assets /public when using dev or build *Fixed?*
-- rebuild of cesium with vite-plugin-cesium in vite.config.ts not working
+- rebuild of cesium with vite-plugin-cesium in vite.config.ts maybe not working *Fixed?*
 - ?
+- ...

 ## upcoming changes